Multiscale Growth Kinetics of Model Biomolecular Condensates Under Passive and Active Conditions: Results

 \subsection{Network-like local structure under active condition}

 In the subsequent series of experiments, we examine the growth kinetics of condensates under active condition.
 The serine residues of the RRASLRRASL peptide are initially phosphorylated, which results in a neutral net charge.
 As a consequence, mixing phosphorylated peptides and RNA does not give rise to phase separation.
 Phase separation is instead triggered by the action of lambda phosphatase (LPP), which cleaves the phosphate groups from phosphorylated peptides.
-Figure~\ref{fig:tr-saxs_active}a plots scattering curves collected under the same concentrations as in Fig.~\ref{fig:tr-saxs_passive}a in the presence of 800 U.mL\textsuperscript{-1} LPP and using initially phosphorylated peptide (see Fig.~\ref{fig:SI-tr-saxs-active} for other peptide concentrations).
+Figure~\ref{fig:tr-saxs_active}a plots scattering curves collected under the same concentrations as in Fig.~\ref{fig:tr-saxs_passive}a in the presence of 800 U.mL\textsuperscript{-1} LPP and using initially double phosphorylated peptide (see Fig.~\ref{fig:SI-tr-saxs-active} for other peptide concentrations).
 The condensate formation is much slower than under passive condition because phase separation is now limited by the LPP enzymatic activity.
 Secondly, the scattering curves in the intermediate $q$-values, i.e., between 10\textsuperscript{-2} and 10\textsuperscript{-1} nm\textsuperscript{-1}, differ markedly.
 The inset of Figure~\ref{fig:tr-saxs_active}a presents a comparison between two scattering curves with similar $I_0$ values.
-For actively-formed condensates, $I(q)$ decays at smaller $q$-values indicating large condensate sizes, but the slope is moderate ($I\sim q^{-2.4}$), which suggests a local mass fractal structure akin to that found in gels.
-Therefore, instead of fitting the scattering curves with a model of polydisperse spheres as earlier, we apply a model of polydisperse mass fractal clusters with a stretched exponential cutoff function \cite{nicolai_static_1994,sorensen_light_2001}.
+For actively-formed condensates, the decay of $I(q)$ at small and medium $q$-values is moderate ($I\sim q^{-2.4}$), which suggests a local mass fractal structure akin to that found in gels, while for passively-formed condensates, the decay slope is more consistent with a surface fractal structure.
+Therefore, instead of fitting the scattering curves with a model of polydisperse spheres as earlier, we apply a model of polydisperse mass fractal clusters with a compressed exponential cutoff function \cite{nicolai_static_1994,sorensen_light_2001}.
 The form factor of the clusters is expressed by: